Hurum Church: Pulpit

-After the 1686-fire, the church acquired an old pulpit from Ås church in Follo.
+After the 1686 fire, the church acquired an old pulpit from Ås church in Follo.
 It was soon replaced by today's pulpit, given by Kirsten Røyem some time during the early 1700s.
-It is a masterpiece of the baroque acanthus-style, which became high-fashion in Norway after Oslo cathedral was decorated in this style in 1697.
+It is a masterpiece of the baroque acanthus style, which became high fashion in Norway after Oslo cathedral was decorated in this style in 1697.
 The pulpit was replaced by a simpler pulpit in 1849, but was restored in 1908.
-In the meantime it had lost it's ceiling, and a new one was made.
+In the meantime it had lost its ceiling, and a new one was made.
 The restoration is not quite correctly executed.
-Amongst other things, the acanthus leaves on the portal are growing upside-down, the angels in the apse have probably belonged to the pulpit, and the colours are not original.
+Amongst other things, the acanthus leaves on the portal are growing upside down, the angels in the apse have probably belonged to the pulpit, and the colours are not original.

 Other inventory

-The chalice and it's plate was made by goldsmith Bagge Lauritzen on Strømsø in 1689.
-He probably worked in the workshop of Hans Nieman the older, and his son, Hans Nieman the younger, made a chalice and plate for sick-visits and the box for communion bread, which since have been lost.
+The chalice and its plate was made by goldsmith Bagge Lauritzen on Strømsø in 1689.
+He probably worked in the workshop of Hans Nieman the older, and his son, Hans Nieman the younger, made a chalice and plate for sick visits and the box for communion bread, which since have been lost.
 The bible on the altar is the edition of king Christian IV from 1633.
-Three sets of tin-candlestics are also standing on the altar.
-The pair in the middle are late medieveal.
+Three sets of tin candlesticks are also standing on the altar.
+The pair in the middle are late medieval.
 The largest pair were made in the 18th century, while the smallest pair is of modern date.

 Chasubles

 The church has two magnificent chasubles in its custody.
-The oldest, with red velvet and gold-embroideries, was given to the church by Kirsten Huitfeldt before 1750.
-In connection with the 300-years commemoration of the death of Iver Huitfeldt, the church was also given a white chasuble shaped by the recognized textile designer Lise Skjåk Bræk.
+The oldest, with red velvet and gold embroideries, was given to the church by Kirsten Huitfeldt before 1750.
+In connection with the 300 year commemoration of the death of Iver Huitfeldt, the church was also given a white chasuble shaped by the recognized textile designer Lise Skjåk Bræk.

 The Huitfeldt funeral chapel

-Colonell Tønne Huitfeldt built a funeral chapel for himself and his family somewhere north of the church in the 1660s.
+Colonel Tønne Huitfeldt built a funeral chapel for himself and his family somewhere north of the church in the 1660s.
 It was damaged by the fire in 1686, but the coffins were saved, and placed in a new funeral chapel constructed on the same spot.
 Just before she died in 1750, Kirsten Røyem decided to build a new funeral chapel.
 It is built in the classical style, with two cross vaults.
 The cellar beneath the chapel was dug out in the late 1940s.
 Today 18 coffins are placed in the chapel, and about 40 coffins are placed in the cellar.
 This is one of the largest and oldest collection of coffins in Norway.
 In the middle of the room Iver Huitfeldt's sarcophagus is placed, flanked by two old banner poles with Norwegian and Danish flags.
 He was killed when the ship he commanded exploded in the course of the battle of Køgebugt in 1710.
 A model of this ship was presented to the church as a votive church-ship in 1962 by the Køge Naval Society.
 It replaced an older ship from the 1700s, which now can be seen at Norsk Folkemuseum.